cs685-2018/test-selection/README.md

 # Jenkins Test Selection plugin

 Jenkins plugin to select tests with information retrieval based on code changes.

-To build the plugin, run `mvn clean install package`.
-The compile may fail due to the <em>findbugs</em> Maven plugin.
-If so, add the parameter: `-Dfindbugs.skip=true`
+To build the plugin, run `mvn clean install package`

 The plugin file will be located at:<br/> `target/test-selection.hpi`<br/>
 Upload the plugin to the Jenkins server and restart.
 When creating a new project in Jenkins, or configuring an existing one, select the option <em>Use Test Selection</em> under <em>Build Environment</em>